luamfb/tempest-lcd/README.md

 as the predecessor to this project.

-Finally, my role on this was to change Tempest for Eliza so it could work on LCD monitors instead of CRT ones.
+Finally, my role on this was to change Tempest for Eliza so it could work on LCD monitors instead of CRT ones, and add an experimental MIDI player.
 Meanwhile, I've also rewritten the code from scratch (it wasn't a large codebase, and still isn't) to use SDL2, and to have, hopefully, a clearer input file format.